jtpereyda/libdasm/README.txt

 opcode requires additional data to be read and that data cannot be accessed, libdasm might access violate, depending on the implementation.
-There is no platform-independent way of checking this condition, so you better make sure of it by youself.
+There is no platform-independent way of checking this condition, so you better make sure of it by yourself.
 If the data is real machine code, there is no problem (unless of course there is a bug in libdasm) because libdasm needs to read exactly what the instruction requires and of course the full instruction is in buffer, right?
 But in some rare cases when disassembling